varunarya10/unittest2/README.txt

 .. note::

-    unittest2 is already in use for development of`distutils2
+    unittest2 is already in use for development of `distutils2
     <http://hg.python.org/distutils2>`_.

-    Version 0.5.0 of unittest2 has feature parity with unittest_ in Python 2.7
+    Version 0.5.1 of unittest2 has feature parity with unittest_ in Python 2.7
     final.
-If you want to ensure that your tests run identically under unittest2 and unittest in Python 2.7 you should use unittest2 0.5.0.
+If you want to ensure that your tests run identically under unittest2 and unittest in Python 2.7 you should use unittest2 0.5.1.

     Later versions of unittest2 include changes in unittest made in Python 3.2 and onwards after the release of Python 2.7.